 Jimmy Dodson was elected chair of the board of directors in January 2012.
 First elected to the board in 2003, he was vice chair from January 2009 through December 2011.
 He is one of the board’s financial experts on the bank’s audit committee, and serves on the bank’s compensation committee.

 Dodson grows cotton, corn and milo near Robstown, Texas.
 He is chair of the Tenth District Farm Credit Council and a founding member of Cotton Leads and serves on the boards of the Texas Agricultural Cooperative Council and Gulf Coast Cooperative.
-He also chairs the national Farm Credit Council Board of Directors.
+He also is a member and past chair of the national Farm Credit Council Board of Directors.
 In addition, Dodson is past chair of the National Cotton Council of America, the American Cotton Producers and the Cotton Foundation.
 He formerly served on the boards of Cotton Incorporated and FCC Services.

 He is a past chair of the Texas AgFinance, FCS Board of Directors and a former member of the Texas Farm Credit District Stockholders Advisory Committee.

 Linda C. Floerke joined the board of directors in 2017 and was elected vice chair in January 2021.
 She serves on the bank’s audit and compensation committees.